aragon apm commands are the easiest way to manage aragonPM repositories.

 aragon apm versions

-Shows all the previously published versions of your package (defined in
+Shows all the previously published versions of a given repository.

 aragon apm packages